We Started Our California Cruise In Long Beach

 We always travelled a few days before we departed on a cruise.
 Travel in the winter added unpredictability.
 We liked to adjust to local time.
 And we often just wanted to enjoy a few days in a port city before we departed.
 On our cruise from Long Beach in the holiday season, we were happy we stayed in Long Beach.
 There were some interesting things to see and do.
 Even if the weather did not always cooperate.

 Leaving Toronto In The Snow

 It was an early start to winter in Toronto.
-A big storm hit the day before we were scheduled to leave for our Oceania Cruises cruise along the California Coast.
+A big storm hit the day before we were scheduled to leave for our cruise with Oceania Cruises.
+We were off for wine tasting along the California Coast.
 With our Nexus passes in hand and an 8am departure, we planned to arrive at the airport at 6am.
 But we totally mis-judged how badly backed up the airport was from the storm.

 We were still dealing with the fallout from Air Canada making major changes to their computer systems.
 And were unable to check-in online.
 When we arrived at the airport, we were not happy to find that David had been selected for a “special” screening process.
 This explained why we could not check in online.
 And added more than 30 minutes to his security line time.

 There were many people delayed in security and our plane was held for 30 minutes.
 But when even a 30 minute wait did not get everyone onboard, there was a further delay to remove baggage.
 Luckily the de-icing line up was small.
 So we only departed Toronto an hour late.

 We flew out over snow-covered lands and headed away to cruise from Long Beach in the holiday season.
 Very glad to get a brief respite from the winter weather.

 Packing for this trip had been a bit of a challenge.
 We started in winter weather, enjoyed fall temperatures along the California coast and then finished our trip in cold and wet Vancouver.
 It was a good thing we checked bags!